chenjiang0819/Linkage/README.md

 *Comparing Classification Algorithms*
 compare the performance of the following 3 classification algorithms: k-NN (k=5 and k=10) and Decision tree algorithms on the all yeast dataset.
-Use the data, all yeast, as transformed in the pre-processing (mean centered, median imputed).
+Use the data, all yeast, as transformed in the pre-processing (mean centered, median imputed).
 Train the classifiers using 2/3 of the data and test the classifiers by applying them to the remaining 1/3 of the data.
 Use each classification algorithm to predict the Class feature of the data (CYT or non-CYT) using the first 8 features (mcg-nuc).

 *Feature Engineering*
 In order to achieve higher prediction accuracy for k-NN, one can investigate the use of feature generation and selection to predict the Class feature of the data.
 Feature generation involves the creation of additional features.
 Two methods are: